-PRUDE's Workplace Bias Recognition program heightens participants' awareness of workplace bias by highlighting the different types of bias and offering real-world solutions to help correct the issue.
+PRUDE's Anti-Racism Education program heightens participants' awareness of workplace bias by highlighting the different types of bias and offering real-world solutions to help correct the issue.

 To eradicate workplace bias for the groups of people who experience it the most.
 And more importantly, to give people who are discriminated against the information they need to bypass the gatekeepers who hold them back and get the jobs, money and lifestyles they deserve.